seankross/bookdown-start/docs/06-FAQ.md

 https://data.ecoforecast.org/forecasts/ticks/ticks-2019-03-04-tickGlobalNull_RandomWalk.csv.gz

+## Is it possible to automate my forecast submissions?
+Yes.
+[Here is a video](https://youtu.be/dMrUlXi4_Bo){target="_blank"} that walks through using GitHub Actions to automate forecast execution and submission.

 ## I am having trouble generating the metadata.
 Can you point me to more information, tutorials, or examples?

 Pending